We undertake licensing of hackney carriages and private hire vehicles, drivers and operators within the Borough.

 Before buying a vehicle, you are advised to contact our licensing team to obtain an application pack and ensure a vehicle meets the specifications we set down.
 They are:

 Once you have got to this stage and your vehicle has been inspected (with a meter run in the case of a hackney carriage) we will be in a position to issue your licence.
-Vehicle licences are renewed on 1 May each year and paperwork will be issued in March/April annually so that you can do this.
+Vehicle licences are renewed annually, on the anniversary off issue, and paperwork will be issued at least month before so that you can do this.

 If you are proposing to run a business for the invitation or acceptance of bookings for private hire vehicle(s) in the Borough, you must hold a private hire operator's licence issued to you by us.
 This may be in addition to a private hire drivers licence if you are also a driver.